dsteinberg/libcluster/README.md

 Note that `distributions.h` has also been included.
-In fact, all of the algorithms in `libcluster.h` are just wrappers over a few key functions in `libcluster.cpp` which can take in arbitrary distributions as inputs, and so more algorithms potentially exist than enumerated in `libcluster.h`.
+In fact, all of the algorithms in `libcluster.h` are just wrappers over a few key functions in `libcluster.cpp` which can take in *arbitrary* distributions as inputs, and so more algorithms potentially exist than enumerated in `libcluster.h`.
+If you want to create different algorithms, or define more cluster distributions (i.e. categorical) have a look at inheriting the `WeightDist` and `ClusterDist` base classes in `distributions.h`.

 There are also some generally useful functions included in `probutils.h` when dealing with mixture models (such as the log-sum-exp trick).

 PYTHON INTERFACE